Compound Interest in Excel Formula

 How to Calculate Compound Interest in Excel Formula? (with Examples)

-Let us understand the same using some examples of the Compound Interest formula in excel.
+Let us understand the same using some examples of the Compound Interest formula in Excel.

 Example #1 – Using Mathematical Compound Interest Excel Formula

-Suppose we have the following information to calculate compound interest in excel.
+Suppose we have the following information to calculate compound interest in Excel.

-Step 1 – As the C2 cell contains the principal amount (We can also call it as present value).
+As the C2 cell contains the principal amount (We can also call it as present value).
 We need to multiply this value with the interest rate.

-Example #2 – Using the Compound Interest Calculation Table in excel
+Example #2 - Using the Compound Interest Calculation Table in Excel

 Suppose we have the following information to calculate compound interest in a table excel format (systematically).

-Step 1 – We need to name cell E3 as ‘Rate’ by selecting the cell and changing the name using Name Box.
+Step 1 - We need to name cell E3 "Rate" by selecting the cell and changing the name using the "Name Box."

 The result is shown below:

-Step 3 – We just need to drag the formula till C6 cell by selecting the range C3: C6 and pressing Ctrl+D.
+Step 3 - We must drag the formula to the C6 cell by selecting the range C3:C6 and pressing "Ctrl+D."

-The future value after four quarters will be Rs.
-15764.18.
+The future value after four quarters will be ₹15764.18.

 Example #3 – Compound Interest Using FVSCHEDULE Excel Formula

-Suppose we have the following information to calculate compound interest in excel.
+Suppose we have the following information to calculate compound interest in Excel.

 We will use the FVSCHEDULE function to calculate future value.
-FVSCHEDULE formula returns the future value of an initial principal after applying a series of compound interest rates.
+The FVSCHEDULE formula returns the future value of an initial principal after applying a series of compound interest rates.

 To do the same, the steps are: